arleigh418/Word-frequency-Word-Cloud-System/README.md

-This system is focused on caculate word frequency and generate word cloud,we provide many choices for users,thry can choose font,color in word cloud and also can upload a picture they want to change the shape of the word cloud.
+This system is focused on caculate word frequency and generate word cloud,we provide many choices for users,they can choose font,color in word cloud and also can upload a picture they want to change the shape of the word cloud.